"Compelling True Story"

 There is a mix of some humanist elements.
 As the community flees from the Germans they must wade through waist high water, and they comment that God isn’t going to part the water like he did for Moses, so they have to do it themselves.

 As the community is built, the people celebrate a marriage and a baby being born.
 They learn to set aside differences and work together.

 Being a movie set in a war, there is much violence, though the violence is not overly gory or glorified.
 Many are killed on screen in battle and in close up skirmishes.
 There is foul language and a scene of implied sexual relations by an unmarried couple.

 With caution for children and other sensitive viewers, DEFIANCE is an emotional, moving true story of faith and courage in the midst of trying circumstances.

+Set during World War II, DEFIANCE is the true story of three Jewish brothers who flee from Nazis into the Belarussian forest, where they build a community to protect other refugees.
+Zus Bielski leads the brothers to kill and loot those helping the Germans.
+His brother Tuvia, however, puts an end to the vigilante revenge and leads the people into building a small village in the forest.
+Tuvia continues to rescue refugee Jews until the community numbers in the hundreds.
+Despite illness, a bitterly harsh winter and internal strife, they rescue over 1,200 people by the war’s end.
 This remarkable story of courage is well made and well acted, especially by Daniel Craig and Live Schreiber as the two main brothers.
 The story has a profound emotional depth as the characters endure continual hardship.
 DEFIANCE also has a message of faith with a very strong moral worldview.
 A character says that he almost lost his faith in God when they fled to the forest but he now knows that Tuvia was sent by God to save them.
 The movie’s wartime violence, brief foul language and implied sexual content require caution.